apache/activemq-artemis/docs/hacking-guide/en/code.md

          git push origin my_cool_feature

-   Note that git push references the branch you are pushing and defaults to `master`, not your working branch.
+   Note that git push references the branch you are pushing and defaults to `main`, not your working branch.

 1. Discuss your planned changes (if you want feedback)

    On mailing list - http://activemq.apache.org/mailing-lists.html
    On IRC - irc://irc.freenode.org/apache-activemq or https://webchat.freenode.net/?channels=apache-activemq

-1. Once you're finished coding your feature/fix then rebase your branch against the latest master (applies your patches on top of master)
+1. Once you're finished coding your feature/fix then rebase your branch against the latest main (applies your patches on top of main)

          git fetch upstream
-         git rebase -i upstream/master
+         git rebase -i upstream/main
          # if you have conflicts fix them and rerun rebase
          # The -f, forces the push, alters history, see note below
          git push -f origin my_cool_feature